simonfreeman/CVHomepage/README.md

 - Make it look better
 - Add more control to the CV, like reordering segments and bullet points.
 Swapping between bullets and paragraphs, etc.
 - Add control to styling of CVs

+##IMPORTANT REMINDERS
+- Right now there's a potential security flaw where you could manipulate the "Select CV" link into pulling other peoples CVs.
+If i expand out past the demo I need to properly investigate/fix that.